Configure Python Docker Integrations to Trust Custom Certificates

 - Restart the engine.

-Additionally, the following environment variables are set with the value of the certificates file path, which enables standard Python HTTP libraries to automatically trust the certificates (without code modifications):
+Additionally, the following environment variables will be set with the value of the certificates file path, which enables standard Python HTTP libraries to automatically trust the certificates (without code modifications):

 certs_file = os.environ.get('SSL_CERT_FILE') if certs_file: # perform custom logic to trust certificates...